 ShaLeigh Dance Work’s is excited to present their newest evening-length work The In-Between which will premiere at The Fruit this March 13-15.
 Excerpts have received standing ovations and are slated for performances in NYC this January.

 The work ultimately explores the nature of social disruption and reframes frustration and diminishment as strength.
 Comerford and the dancers took a deep dive into researching how these textures press on the world and against each other.
 Through personal stories, pleasures, and challenges, the dancers move between multiple, layered identities.
-The work found its deeper universal themes for engagement crashing into convergences through a residency with Rosie Herrera, Artistic Director of Rosie Herrera Dance Theatre.
+The work found its deeper universal themes for engagement crashing into convergences through a two-week residency with Rosie Herrera, Artistic Director of Rosie Herrera Dance Theatre.

 This work was selected to showcase with Booking Dance Festival at Jazz at Lincoln Center for APAP 2020.
 Excerpts have been presented by Durham Magazine’s TASTE; Gallery 202’s Movement Art Gala in Roanoke, VA; Westgate Wine in Raleigh, NC; and Revolutionaries in the Dark in Durham, NC.

 “I love this work!
 The build-up of tension is breathtaking!” – Jodi Kaplan, Booking Dance

 “In a most eloquent, fierce, and dynamic language of movement, The In-Between holds the space for introspection and ultimately for empathetic discovery.” – Myra Weise, Proxemic Media